disaster-road/dirrt-docs/README.md

 dynamically populate HTML pages as they are rendered on the server.
 You can learn about this syntax by reading the official handlebar.js documentation [here](https://handlebarsjs.com/).
-In DIRRT, the most common use of these of these bindings involves retrieving the primary key of a table by through the url.
+In DIRRT, the most common use of these bindings involves retrieving the primary key of a table through the URL.
 This is done through Budibase's [URL params](https://docs.budibase.com/docs/url-parameters) system.

 ## Incorporating JavaScript <a name="incorporating-js"></a>